-Glynn is certified by the John Maxwell Team in Speaking, Coaching, and Teaching.
-He is the Founder of Motivation Here and believes that all individuals, with the ability to communicate, can live a fulfilling and successful life if they have a strong desire to make God smile, help others, set time sensitive goals they can visualize achieving and take massive action.
-Glynn enjoys inspiring others to achieve success, while making them greater, regardless of their current education, skill level or socioeconomic status.
-His passion and mission statement say it all - "Helping You to be the best you!"
+Glynn is an Executive Director with the John Maxwell Team and specializes in Coaching, speaking and Teaching leadership.
+He is the host of Chattanooga Self Improvement Meetup, a mastermind group that he founded in January of 2016 where he encourages members to experience the benefits of learning, sharing and being authentic.
+Glynn often says , " Authenticity is the great connector."
+He believes with all his heart that all individuals, with the ability to communicate, can live a fulfilling and successful life if they have a strong desire to make God smile, help others, set time sensitive goals they can visualize achieving and take massive action.
+Glynn enjoys inspiring others to achieve success, while making others greater, regardless of their current education, skill level or socioeconomic status.
+His passion and mission statement say it all - "Helping You to be the best you".

 I grew up in an agrarian community in Middle Georgia.
 Entertainment consisted of riding my horse, fishing in our lake and occasionally going to a movie about half an hour from home.
 Although I loved the freedom of this simple life, I knew that farming would not be my chosen profession.